SL13PNIR/night-miner/Consolidation Tool Instructions.md

 ### Q: Do I need to pay fees?

 **A:** The consolidation API itself doesn't charge fees.
-However, your addresses must be registered for mining (which may have its own requirements).
+When you eventually redeem your NIGHT tokens, there will likely be transaction fees involved.

 ### Q: Can I consolidate to an address that already has transactions?